ellisp/ellisp.github.io/_posts/2015-09-07-transforming-breaks-in-a-scale.md

 ---

 ## Something missing
-In [my last post](http://ellisp.github.io/blog/2015/09/05/creating-a-scale-transformation/) I developed a new scale transformation for R using the approach and platform from the {ggplot2} and {scales}.
+In [my last post](http://ellisp.github.io/blog/2015/09/05/creating-a-scale-transformation/) I developed a new scale transformation for R using the approach and platform from the `ggplot2` and `scales`.
 I implemented a method proposed in 1980 by John and Draper that does some of the job of a logarithmic transform in reducing the dominance on the page of the large values, but is also continuous through zero and works for negative numbers.
 Here's the image where I demonstrated that:

 ![regions-plot](/img/0006_income_by_region.png)